rauc/rauc/docs/using.rst

 Resigning Bundles
 -----------------

+.. note:: This feature is not fully implemented yet

 RAUC allows to resign a bundle from your build host, e.g. for making a testing bundle a productive bundle that should have a key that is accepted by non-debugging platforms: